GenomicsAotearoa/RNA-seq-workshop/README.md

 This RNA-seq workshop aims to get you started with your own RNA-seq analysis and assumes you are already familiar with the basics of bash and R.

-We will be using NeSI HPC for the analysis so make sure you have a NeSI account and you are able to login.
+We will be using NeSI HPC for some of the analysis so make sure you have a NeSI account and you are able to login.

 Go through the workshop prep files to ensure you are set to go: <a href="https://github.com/foreal17/RNA-seq-workshop/blob/master/Prep_Files/README.md">Prep_Files</a>

-## Workshop outline
+## Workshop outline (9am - 4pm)

   * Overview of RNA-seq
   * How to QC a fastq ?